WyattTechnology/WAkka/readme.md

 That's always a difficult question to answer in a general fashion for a library since every possible user of the library is working under different constraints.
 One question that will affect everyone: is it stable?
 As far as we can tell the answer is yes.
 The library has been through multiple iterations internally at Wyatt Technology in multiple products and appears to be solid.
 That being said, as with all open source software, no warranty is implied or given.

-Note that snapshotting is currently not supported for actors that use the Akka persistence system.

 Performance of actors built with the `actor` computation expression (see [below](#actions)) lags behind those built using Akka or Akkling.
 In the simple test case given in the PerformanceTest project, the actor implemented using the computation expression gets around 55-60% of the message processing rate that Akka and Akkling can achieve.
 On a 2021 Apple M1 Processor, this still worked out to be around 900K messages per second.
 For us at Wyatt Technology this is way beyond our needs.
 Your needs may be different, so keep this limitation in mind.
 If an actor is built using `HandleMessages`, then performance on par with Akkling can be achieved if `ContinueWith` is used for state management, and parity with Akka can be achieved if mutable state and `Continue` is used (see [below](#handlemessages)).

 ## Usage